Categories

 Inside Chesterfield’s historic Market Hall, find gems such as The Little Ark selling wooden and sustainable toys and gifts and The Cheese Factor, a decades old, family run, specialist cheese shop, selling a wide variety of quality cheeses, many local, including from Hartington Creamery.
 Chatsworth Road is also bursting with independents.

 Festive eating and drinking in Chesterfield: Start with coffee at Society and either brunch or lunch (or cocktails) at Bottle and Thyme – look out for festive sandwiches, mulled wine etc, all available to takeaway too.
-Each a short drive away, treat yourself to a mid-week festive lunch at Cocina at Casa or a boujee festive afternoon tea at Peak Edge (also a perfect place to stay for a festive weekend visiting Derbyshire’s best Christmas markets).
+Each a short drive away, treat yourself to a mid-week festive lunch at Cocina at Casa or festive afternoon tea at Peak Edge (also a perfect place to stay for a festive weekend visiting Derbyshire’s best Christmas markets).

 There are more suggestions of fabulous festive places to go in Chesterfield in this post, or read my full guide to the best places to eat and drink in Chesterfield.